IMERSS/biodiversity-change-protocol/content/en/docs/baseline-analysis/criteria/index.md

 Depending on the criteria we set, there may emerge many potential target species or populations of concern.
 On the first pass, however, it is notable that this decision-making process is blind to any conservation priorities we may have, which can bias biodiversity change assessments.
-We should be mindful of those biases!

 {{% pageinfo %}}
 "Conservation programs often prioritize species-at-risk, even while many common species may undergo the highest relative losses."